JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Visite_en_Italie.md

 The spiritualization of the mind had been discussed the day before and we devoted Sunday morning to clarifying this process described in paragraph 7 of section 3 of the first booklet: The Universal Father:

 > “In the inner experience of man, mind is joined to matter.
 Such material-linked minds cannot survive mortal death.
 The technique of survival is embraced in those adjustments of the human will and those transformations in the mortal mind whereby such a God-conscious intellect gradually becomes spirit taught and eventually spirit led.
 This evolution of the human mind from matter association to spirit union results in the transmutation of the potentially spirit phases of the mortal mind into the morontia realities of the immortal soul.
-Mortal mind subservient to matter is destined to become increasingly material and consequently to suffer eventual personality extinction; mind yielded to spirit is destined to become increasingly spiritual and ultimately to achieve oneness with the surviving and guiding divine spirit and in this way to attain survival and eternity of personality existence.” ([UB 1:3.7](/en/The_Urantia_Book/1#p3_7))
+Mortal mind subservient to matter is destined to become increasingly material and consequently to suffer eventual personality extinction; mind yielded to spirit is destined to become increasingly spiritual and ultimately to achieve oneness with the surviving and guiding divine spirit and in this way to attain survival and eternity of personality existence.” (<a id="a60_902"></a>[UB 1:3.7](/en/The_Urantia_Book/1#p3_7))

 A fascinating two-hour shared discussion ensued on the meaning of “. . . the adjustments of the human will and the transformations in the mortal mind by which . . . must be made” and their implications for daily life, which clarified many vague ideas.